kcboggs/Code-201-/class-02.md

 - Structural and semantic markup

-<p>Structural markup are the elements that you can use
-to describe both headings and paragraphs and Semantic markups provide extra information; such as where emphasis is placed in a sentence, that something you have written is a quotation</p>
+*Structural markup are the elements that you can use to describe both headings and paragraphs and Semantic markups provide extra information; such as where emphasis is placed in a sentence, that something you have written is a quotation*

 # Introducing CSS
 - What CSS does